Audit process for the speculation and vacancy tax

 Anyone who has to declare for the speculation and vacancy tax may be audited.

 Audits are routinely conducted to ensure:

-- exemptions have been claimed correctly
+- Exemptions and tax credits have been claimed correctly

-- taxes have been paid correctly
+- Taxes have been paid correctly

 When requested, you will be required to provide us with all information necessary.
 The Speculation and Vacancy Tax Act provides us with the authority to demand information, additional information, production of records, or written statements within 30 days after you receive an audit letter.